Tate blueshift and vanishing for Real oriented cohomology

+Chromatic homotopy theory provides a filtration of the stable homotopy category of finite $p$-local complexes.
+If $X$ is a finite $p$-local complex, then the Hopkins--Smith thick subcategory theorem \cite{HS98} and Hopkins--Ravenel chromatic convergence theorem \cite{Rav92} provide a filtration of $X$ whose $n$-th level is given by the Bousfield localization $L_{E(n)}X$ of $X$ with respect to the $n$-th Johnson--Wilson theory $E(n)$.
+On homotopy groups, these localizations decompose $\pi_*(X)$ into periodic families of elements of increasing periodicity \cite{DHS88}.
+However, even for the simplest finite complexes like the sphere, very little is known about $\pi_*L_{E(n)}X$ for $n \geq 3$, cf. the computations of Miller--Ravenel--Wilson \cite{MRW77}.
+Because of the difficulties in analyzing the stable homotopy category beyond filtration 2, it is desirable to find ways of comparing information from different levels of the filtration; this is sometimes called \emph{transchromatic homotopy theory}.

-The purpose of this paper is to study Real oriented cohomology theories via their Tate constructions.
-Let $E$ be a spectrum and let $\Sigma$ be a finite group acting on $E$.
+The purpose of this paper is to study transchromatic phenomena for the Tate construction of Real oriented cohomology theories.
+Let $E$ be a cohomology theory equipped with an action by a finite group $\Sigma$.
 The \emph{$\Sigma$-Tate construction} of $E$, denoted $E^{t\Sigma}$, is the cofiber of the additive norm map from the $\Sigma$-homotopy orbits $E_{h\Sigma}$ to the $\Sigma$-homotopy fixed points $E^{h\Sigma}$ \cite{GM95}.
-The Tate construction has many interesting applications ranging from descent in chromatic homotopy theory \cite{Ati66}\cite{MM15}\cite{Rog08} to trace methods for algebraic K-theory \cite{HM97}\cite{NS18}\cite{Rog99}.
+We discuss Real oriented cohomology theories further in Section \ref{SSS:RealOr}.